lazoxco/homereno-projects-app/notes.md

   - content

 ## User
-  - has_many :posts
+  - has_many :project
   - has_many :comments
-  - has_many :commented_posts, through: :comments
+  - has_many :commented_projects, through: :comments

   - username
   - email
   - password (password_digest in DB only)

 ## Comment
-  * Join table, joining users and posts
+  * Join table, joining users and projects
   - belongs_to :user
-  - belongs_to :post
+  - belongs_to :project

   - content